VedantKh/personal/src/routes/+page.md

-Hi!
-I'm Vedant, I'm currently finishing up my undergrad at Stanford in Math.
+Hey, I'm Vedant, I'm currently finishing up my undergrad at Stanford in Math.

 I arrived at Stanford determined to be a physicist after I fell in love with the subject as a kid, excited to dive into the big questions and learn from legends like Susskind.